+Morgan Guaranty Trust Company of New York

+60 Wall Street

+New York, New York 10260

+Attention: Global Swaps Unit

+Telex: WUD 649216

+Answerback: MGT UI

+Facsimile No: (212) 648-5922

 (b) Offices; Multibranch Parties.
 The provisions of Section 10(a) will be applicable.
-For the purpose of Section 10(c): Party A is not a Multibranch Party and Party B isnot a Multibranch Party.
+For the purpose of Section 10(c): Party A is not a Multibranch Party and Party B is a Multibranch Party.

 (c) Calculation Agent.
-The Calculation Agent is Party A.
+The Calculation Agent is Party B.

 (d) Credit Support Documents.
-Details of any Credit Support Document, each of which is incorporated by reference in, and made part of, this Agreement and each Confirmation (unless provided otherwise in a Confirmation) as if set forth in full in this Agreement or such Confirmation: (i) Guaranty dated as of May 28, 1992 by Enron Corp. in favor of Party B as beneficiary thereof [in the form attached hereto as Exhibit A] and (ii) ISDA Credit Support Annex attached hereto as Annex A.
+Details of any Credit Support Document, each of which is incorporated by reference in, and made part of, this Agreement and each Confirmation (unless provided otherwise in a Confirmation) as if set forth in full in this Agreement or such Confirmation: (i) Guaranty dated as of May 28, 1992 by Enron Corp. in favor of Party B as beneficiary thereof in the form attached hereto as Exhibit A and (ii) ISDA Credit Support Annex attached hereto as Annex A.

 (e) Credit Support Provider. (i) Credit Support Provider means in relation to Party A, Enron Corp. and (ii) Credit Support Provider means in relation to Party B, none.